 Amendments have been made to ensure we are compliant with Ofwat's new published regulatory guidelines for AMP7.
 We have applied the guidance in the RAGs and prepared the information under the new proforma templates.
-No changes have been made to our cost allocations detailed in this methodology statement following the publication of RAG 2.08.
+No changes have been made to our cost allocations detailed in this methodology statement following the publication of RAG 2.09.
 Prior year numbers for enhancement operating expenditure and developer services operating expenditure have been prepared on the same basis as the current year numbers.

-Where additional lines have been added into the new AMP7 tables, guidance in RAG 4.09 has been followed to ensure we are accounting for and treating costs in these lines correctly.
-In 2019/20, the company used Oracle E Business Suite ('Oracle') as its primary financial and business management system.
-The company has updated its system during the year to 31 March 2021 and is now reporting under a new Oracle Fusion management system.
-The company has transferred historic and current data into the new system and is able to continue to prepare the Regulatory Financial Statements using the new system.
+Where additional lines have been added into the new AMP7 tables, guidance in RAG 4.10 has been followed to ensure we are accounting for and treating costs in these lines correctly.
+In the year to 31 March 2021, the company updated its system and has therefore been reporting under an Oracle Fusion management system in the current and prior year.
+The company transferred historic and current data into the new system and is able to continue to prepare the Regulatory Financial Statements using the new system.

-1.6 Planned changes to accounting methodology for 2021/22
+1.6 Planned changes to accounting methodology for 2022/23

-Updates to reporting tables that will be consulted on during 2021/22 will be implemented into our 2021/22 reporting.
+Updates to reporting tables that will be consulted on during 2022/23 will be implemented into our 2022/23 reporting.